 Why have an aminogram?

 The right composition of amino acids is an important part of a healthy, balanced diet.
 This does not work for everyone in everyday life.
 Some people naturally require a greater intake of amino acids or they consume too few amino acids.
 That is why it is worth checking your levels.

 For the cerascreen® Amino Acid Blood Test, you do not have to go to a doctor’s surgery or clinic and do not have to wait for appointments.
 You will receive detailed and illustrated instructions and can easily and discreetly take the sample safely at home.
-Our certified diagnostic laboratories then analyse your blood for the concentration of 26 amino acids in your blood.
+Our medical diagnostic laboratories then analyse your blood for the concentration of 26 amino acids in your blood.

 As soon as your sample has been analysed, you will receive your results report via the My cerascreen® app or your user account on our website.
 You can easily view the report on your smartphone, tablet or computer and read it in printed form.

 Why test for amino acids?

 The proteins you eat are consisting of various amino acids.
 Some of these amino acids your body needs to maintain important functions.
 If certain amino acids are lacking, deficiency symptoms can occur.
 The physical and mental performance then often drops to a limited extent – for example, muscle weakness and cramps, tiredness and exhaustion as well as susceptibility to infections.

 The amount of essential amino acids that you need to ingest through food depends on your diet.
 Above all, your requirements are influenced by intensive sports.

 In addition, with a lack of micronutrients, such as vitamins and minerals, as well as with certain diseases – for example, liver diseases – there may also be a deficiency in semi-essential and non-essential amino acids.